Sal1316/UCR-VERT-follow-along-coding/01-HTML-Git-CSS/01-Activities/10-Stu_CSS-color/README.md

 - It's done when the HTML page has been linked with the external CSS style sheet.

-- <input type="checkbox"> It's done when `Section 1` has a background color of purple and the text is yellow.
+- ✅ It's done when `Section 1` has a background color of purple and the text is yellow.

-- <input type="checkbox">It's done when `Section 2` and `Section 3` have a background color of blue and the text is orange.
+- ✅It's done when `Section 2` and `Section 3` have a background color of blue and the text is orange.

-- <input type="checkbox">It's done when the `container` has a background color of black.
+- ✅It's done when the `container` has a background color of black.

-- <input type="checkbox">It's done when `Section 4` and `Section 5` have a text color of white..
+- ✅It's done when `Section 4` and `Section 5` have a text color of white..

-- <input type="checkbox">It's done when `Section 6` has a text color of yellow.
+- ✅It's done when `Section 6` has a text color of yellow.

-- <input type="checkbox" >It's done when the finished page matches the mockup.
+- ✅It's done when the finished page matches the mockup.

 ## 📝 Notes